“Tell me, why did you leave your last job?”

 - They were fired for making a mistake or a bad choice that had serious consequences

-The first bucket is easier to explain because it’s typically not indicative of your performance.
+The first reason is easier to explain because it’s typically not indicative of your performance.
 If the company hit a rough patch and cut an entire team or department, you can simply say that.

-It wasn’t you, it was them and they didn’t discriminate about who was let go.
+It wasn’t you, it was them, and they didn’t discriminate about who was let go.
 You’re ready to take what they taught you and use it to drive results for the new company!